-The procedure presented above is a version that considers the complete dependence structure in estimating mLPR, which we call the \textbf{full} version for obtaining $\widehat{mLPR}$.
-When the dependency structure is sparse, we can obtain reasonable approximations with improved computational cost by considering the dependency structure only partially.
-In addition to the full version, we consider the following two approximations. \begin{itemize} \item \textbf{Independence}.
-We assume that $Y_i \perp Y_{i'}$ for $i' \neq i$, which implies $Y_i \perp S_{i'}$ for $i' \neq i$ in view of $\bmG$ (Figure \ref{fig:model_graph}~(b)).
-Then $mLPR_i = \bP(Y_i | S_i) = LPR_i$.
-This type of computation is called the independence (abbreviated as \textbf{indpt}) approximation, which was used in \citet{ho2018hierlpr}. \item \textbf{Neighborhood}.
-We assume that $Y_i \perp Y_{i'}$ for $i' \not \in nbh(i) \cup \{i\}$, which implies $Y_i \perp S_{i'}$ for $i' \not \in nbh(i) \cup \{i\}$ in view of $\bmG$.
-Then we obtain $mLPR_i = \bP(Y_i | \bdvS_{nbh(i) \cup \{i\}})$, and we only need to consider $\bP(\bdvY_{nbh(i) \cup \{i\}}| \bdvS_{nbh(i) \cup \{i\}})$ when working with Equation \eqref{eq:mLPR}.
-This type of computation is called the neighborhood (abbreviated as \textbf{nbh}) approximation. \end{itemize}
+The procedure described above accounts for the complete dependence between classes, which we refer to as the \textbf{full} version for computing $\widehat{mLPR}$.
+When the dependency structure is sparse, reasonable approximations can be achieved with reduced computational cost by partially accounting for the dependency structure.
+Alongside the full version, we introduce the following two approximations. \begin{itemize} \item \textbf{Independence}.
+Here, we assume that all classes are independent of one another.
+In this case, { $mLPR_i = \bP(Y_i = 1 | \bdvS) = \bP(Y_i = 1 | S_i)$}.
+This version is referred to as the independence approximation (abbreviated as \textbf{indpt}).
+It reduces to the estimation of the local precision rate proposed by \citet{jiang2014} for multi-label classification and is utilized in \citet{ho2018hierlpr} for hierarchical multi-label classification. \item \textbf{Neighborhood}.
+In this version, we incorporate local, but not full, dependencies when computing $\widehat{mLPR}$.
+We assume that Event $i$ is independent of Event $i'$ for $i' \not\in nbh(i) \cup {i}$.
+Under this assumption, $mLPR_i = \bP(Y_i = 1 | \bdvS_{nbh(i) \cup {i}})$, and we only need to consider $\bP(\bdvY_{nbh(i) \cup {i}} | \bdvS_{nbh(i) \cup {i}})$ when applying Equation \eqref{eq:mLPR}, where $\bdvY_{nbh(i) \cup \{i\}} := \{Y_{i'}| i' \in nbh(i) \text{ or } i'=i\}$ and $\bdvS_{nbh(i) \cup \{i\}} := \{S_{i'}| i' \in nbh(i) \text{ or } i'=i\}$.
+This version is referred to as the neighborhood approximation (abbreviated as \textbf{nbh}). \end{itemize}

-It is reasonable to use the independence or neighborhood approximation when a weak or local dependence is observed between classes.
-Additionally, when there is a clear dependency between classes but the signal is weak because of data insufficiency or poor data quality, the independence or neighborhood approximation might outperform the full version because of their robustness (as illustrated by the example given in Section \ref{sec:disease_example}).